ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

-With Enhanced Container Isolation, privileged containers can no longer do this: the combination of the Linux user-namespace and other security techniques used by Sysbox ensures that processes inside privileged container can only access resources assigned to the container.
+With Enhanced Container Isolation, privileged containers can no longer do this: the combination of the Linux user-namespace and other security techniques used by Sysbox ensures that processes inside a privileged container can only access resources assigned to the container.

-For example, Enhanced Container Isolation ensures privileged containers can't access Docker Dekstop network-settings via the sysfs (`/sys`) filesystem in the container:
+For example, Enhanced Container Isolation ensures privileged containers can't access Docker Desktop network-settings via the sysfs (`/sys`) filesystem in the container:

 ```